Smaranda Jim Registered MBACP

 - Pregnancy and birth

-Counselling sessions last up to 50 minutes and generally take place once a week.
+Counselling sessions last 50 minutes and generally take place once a week.

 Initial, 30 minutes telephone assessment is free.